 The Cabot Trail

 It's legendary.
-The Cabot Trail is a world-renowned coastal highway winding 186 miles through a rugged landscape with jaw-dropping Atlantic ocean vistas.
+The Cabot Trail is a world-renowned coastal highway winding 298 kilometres through a rugged landscape with jaw-dropping Atlantic ocean vistas.
 It has that kind of sweeping grandeur that makes you feel like the last human on earth, and, it's in Cape Breton Highlands National Park, one of Canada's most spectacular.
 Don't speed through it -- allow three days, ideally five, to take it all in.
 There are plenty of inns, B&Bs, resorts, restaurants, and artisan studios along the way for refueling and retail therapy.

 Nova Scotia is synonymous with lobster - delicate and succulent Atlantic lobster.
 But any fresh-caught seafood here is delectable: scallops, mussels, oysters, crab, and fish -- especially mackerel.
 Join a seaside lobster boil, sample at an oyster bar, or do a self-driving tour along the designated Nova Scotia Seafood Trail.
 If you really want to delve into it, take a basics cooking class at gorgeously rustic Trout Point Lodge, a wilderness resort and hotel The New York Times says is "worth a visit no matter what the season."
 The resort's top-rated cooking and wine school specializes in gourmet, hands-on prep of the ocean's bounty.

-Yes, you need to get to know the Halifax's buzzing waterfront, stroll the elegant Victorian Public Gardens, and see the 1749 star-shaped, hilltop Citadel, Canada's most frequented national historic site.
+Yes, you need to get to know the Halifax's buzzing waterfront, stroll the elegant Victorian Public Gardens, and see the star-shaped, hilltop Citadel, Canada's most frequented national historic site.
 But be sure to take full advantage of the city's sizzling dining scene, too.
-Sample the latest chef's creations at the top restaurants.
+Sample the latest chef creations at top restaurants.
 For locavores, that means reserving a seat at trendy Wild Caraway Restaurant & Caf? and tucking into the applewood-smoked mackerel.
 Comfy 2 Doors Down does downhome as well as upscale.
 Depending on your mood, order the fish 'n chips or seafood-stuffed shiitake mushrooms.
 If it's from the sea, it'll be delicious.

 The Bay of Fundy

 The rural Annapolis Valley is Canada's up-and-coming wine destination with 11 vineyards.
-One of the best, Domaine de Grand Pr? estate winery makes it all -- from award-winning seyval blanc to liqueur to Icewine -- plus offers private wine lessons, tasting on the outdoor terrace, and a fine-dining menu of locally-sourced seafood and wild game at Le Caveu Restaurant.
-Modern, sleek Luckett Vineyards in Wolfville is another favorite, with views panning over the vines down the Gaspereau Valley to the Bay of Fundy cliffs.
+One of the best, Domaine de Grand Pr? estate winery makes it all -- from award-winning seyval blanc to liqueur to ice wine -- plus offers private wine lessons, tasting on the outdoor terrace, and a fine-dining menu of locally-sourced seafood and wild game at Le Caveu Restaurant.
+Modern, sleek Luckett Vineyards in Wolfville is another favourite, with views panning over the vines down the Gaspereau Valley to the Bay of Fundy cliffs.
 The rocky, clay soil yields outstanding dessert wines, especially the spicy muscat.
 Linger for lunch on the patio and don't forget to pair your aromatic white with some creamy seafood chowder.